Ben Casparius: Los Angeles Dodgers

 After initially being left off the postseason roster, Casparius was added to the roster midway through the Division Series when Michael Grove suffered an injury, though he did not pitch in the series.
 He did pitch 4 1/3 scoreless innings in the National League Championship Series, picking up the win in the clinching sixth game.
 In the 2024 World Series against the New York Yankees, Casparius started the fourth game, allowing one run on one hit and three walks in two innings.
 It was his only appearance in the series, which the Dodgers won in five games.

 In 2025, Casparius made the Dodgers opening day roster and he became an important member of the bullpen, providing length when needed.
 In June, as a result of several pitching injuries to the staff, Casparius was moved to the starting rotation.
 He struggled in that role and returned to the pen a month later.
 He was optioned back to the minors on September 9.
 In 46 games, Casparius had a 7–5 record and 4.64 ERA with 71 strikeouts.
 He also made five appearances for Oklahoma City, allowing two runs in 5 1/3 innings.
 Casparius was on the active roster for the 2025 NLCS but did not appear in any games, he was inactive for the other postseason series.

+Casparius began the 2026 season on the Dodgers active roster and pitched 4 2/3 innings over five games, allowing five runs on six hits and four walks.
+However, he suffered a shoulder injury and was placed on the injured list on April 13 and transferred to the 60-day injured list on May 18.
+He made rehab appearances in the minors for the Oklahoma City Comets in late July and early August, allowing nine runs in 10 1/3 innings but continued to suffer from shoulder issues and was shut down on September 2.